VCSTDN2024/imad5112-practicum-2025-ST10495586/README.md

 App Screenshots

-Home screen where the user inputs time.
+Home screen where the user clicks start to start.

-Meal suggestion displayed based on input time.
+Songs display on TextView.